eliainnocenti/WebApplications-Material/Laboratories/lab04-API-server/API.md

-# Lab 03 - APIs with Express
+# Lab 04 - APIs with Express

+## Notes on Security and Validation
+- All APIs use parameterized queries to prevent SQL injection.
+- Input parameters are validated using `express-validator`.
+- Error responses include meaningful messages for invalid requests.

 ## List of APIs offered by the server